AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/content-fragments-delivery-feature-video-use.md

 ---
 title: Delivering Content Fragments in AEM
-seo-title: Delivering Content Fragments in Adobe Experience Manager
 description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivered in a headless manner to downstream channels.
-seo-description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivered in a headless manner to downstream channels.
 feature: Content Fragments
 version: 6.4, 6.5
 topic: Content Management